iiiiii1wepfj/message-view-counter-bot/README.md

  pip3 install -U -r requirements.txt

- edit the api hash and api id and bot token in bot.py
+ edit the api hash and api id and bot token and the channel id in forwardchannel in bot.py

 python3 bot.py